-A roller coaster ride, it involves interacting and interrogating the accused, witnesses, working around forensic reports, post-mortem reports, crime scenes etc. One might opt for private practice or work as a public prosecutor.
+It involves interacting and interrogating the accused, witnesses, working around forensic reports, post-mortem reports, crime scenes etc. One might opt for private practice or work as a public prosecutor.
 Criminal law pays well but is not for everyone.

 3. Constitutional Law